milenalilova/theOutdoorChronicles/README.md

 - **Create an Account/Log In**: Users need to create an account or log in to see and contribute content, record sightings, and upload photos.

-- **Create Trails and Animals profiles**: This can only be done by a staffuser with permissions, or a superuser.
+- **Create Trails and Animals Profiles**: This can only be done by a staffuser with permissions, or a superuser.

 - **Explore Trails**: Registered users can search for trails based on name or location.
 A detailed description of the trail is provided, together with an option to log their own experience, upload photos, and see all other users' content related to the trail.